rajatkachhal/AutomationFrameWork_Selenium_Serenity_Cucumber_BDD/README.md

 # Framework with Selenium, Cucumber and Serenity BDD
-This contains few automation examples on Property Finder website using Selenium, Cucumber and Serenity BDD
+This contains few automation examples on a website using Selenium, Cucumber and Serenity BDD

 ## Prerequisites : -
 •	Should have java installed